mnieber/dodo-commands/doc/tutorial/part_4_getting_colleagues_up_to_speed.rst

        create mode 100644 writer/write_periodically.py

-We're not adding our configuration files in ``.dodo_commands`` to git, because then the ownership of these files will become a problem.
+We're not adding the ``.dodo_commands`` directory to git, because then the ownership of these files will become a problem.
 It's better if each developer can tweak the configuration to their liking.
-Therefore, we will copy our configuration files to a new location inside ``/tmp/tutorial.src`` and consider this copy to be the shared configuration:
+Therefore, we will copy our configuration files to a new location inside ``/tmp/tutorial/src`` and consider this copy to be the shared configuration:

 .. code-block:: bash